The-FinAI/PIXIU/README.md

 13. Yejun Soun, Jaemin Yoo, Minyong Cho, Jihyeong Jeon, and U Kang.
 2022.
 Accurate Stock Movement Prediction with Self-supervised Learning from Sparse Noisy Tweets.
 In 2022 IEEE International Conference on Big Data (Big Data).
 IEEE, 1691–1700.
 14. Yumo Xu and Shay B Cohen.
 2018.
 Stock movement prediction from tweets and historical prices.
 In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
 1970–1979.
 15. Huizhe Wu, Wei Zhang, Weiwei Shen, and Jun Wang.
 2018.
 Hybrid deep sequential modeling for social text-driven stock prediction.
 In Proceedings of the 27th ACM international conference on information and knowledge management.
 1627–1630.
+16. Haoqiang Kang and Xiao-Yang Liu.
+2023.
+Deficiency of Large Language Models in Finance: An Empirical Examination of Hallucination.
+NeurIPS Workshop on I Can’t Believe It’s Not Better (ICBINB) 2023.
 ### Evaluation

 #### Preparation